Diabetes Foot Treatment Doctor in Southfield, MI providing expert care to help you live pain free.

 - Dry, cracked skin.

-The treatment recommended by a podiatrist near Wyandotte and Oak Park will depend on the severity of the condition.
+The treatment recommended by a podiatrist near Wyandotte and Southfield will depend on the severity of the condition.
 There are a wide range of non-surgical and surgical options.

 Non-surgical treatments include: